 $799+ ($0 down payment for starter kit)

 Learn more about PayPal alternatives.

-Zettle’s software is completely free—no trials, no premium plans.
-Its rates are 2.29% + 9 cents for card-present transactions, and 3.49% + 9 cents for keyed-in transactions.
-The rates are extremely reasonable.
-For example, most mobile POS systems charge 2.5% and higher for card-present transactions.
+The POS software is completely free—no trials or premium plans.
+It has extremely reasonable rates of 2.29% + 9 cents for card-present transactions, and 3.49% + 9 cents for keyed-in transactions.
+Most mobile POS systems charge higher rates, for example, 2.5% or higher for card-present transactions.